Tire Change and Fitting

 There are good reasons why winter tires are so indispensable in winter.
 They're made from specialized, flexible rubber compounds and feature unique tread designs to deliver the best grip in snowy and icy road conditions.
 They function at their best in cold temperatures and winter precipitation, providing confidence and security to drivers in potentially hazardous situations.

-1. Winter tires don't like warm roads
+1. Winter tires don't like warm conditions

-The softer tread of a winter tire wears out a lot quicker on warm tarmac.
+The softer tread of a winter tire wears out a lot quicker on warm conditions.
 It’s the rubber compound, which is formulated to stay soft and pliable when temperatures plummet below 7 °C (46 °F).

 It’s very effective for mitigating the negative impact of cold temperatures and provides traction in winter conditions.

 Our recommendation for hot weather is to use all-season or summer tires.
 Summer tires are manufactured with a different blend of rubber designed to withstand higher temperatures.
 The compounds used in summer tires would soon turn hard and brittle if driven in winter conditions.
 All-season tires, however, are designed to withstand colder temperatures as well as warm and dry conditions.
 For drivers, living in regions with mild winter conditions (temperatures rarely drop below freezing), all-season tires can be an alternative.
-But as already mentioned, it is important to remember that summer and winter tires are specifically tailored to the relevant conditions.
+But as already mentioned, it is important to remember that summer and winter tires are specifically tailored to the relevant seasons & conditions.

 If you are unsure about the right tire choice, please contact your local dealer for personal advice.